Jimdo/conventional-changelog-custom/readme.md

 this custom config will search for a `.changelogrc` file in any of the parent directories and use it's.

-See the .changelogrc spec for details
+See the [.changelogrc-spec](https://github.com/Jimdo/changelogrc-spec) for details.

 License